Wireless random-access networks with bipartite interference graphs: Introduction

 \subsection{Key idea and outline}

-The key idea behind the present paper is to define an {\it algorithm} that allows us to identify the set of paths $\mathcal{A}$ the network is mostly likely to follow while deactivating the nodes in $U$ and activating the nodes in $V$.
-We label the nodes in $V$ based on their first activation and we denote by $a^*$ the path that the system follows, i.e., $a^*= \{ v_1^*, \dots, v_N^* \}$ with $v_1^*$ the first node that activates and $v_N^*$ the last.
+The key idea behind the present paper is to define a \textit{randomized greedy algorithm} that allows us to identify the set of paths $\mathcal{A}$ the network is mostly likely to follow while deactivating the nodes in $U$ and activating the nodes in $V$.
+We label the nodes in $V$ based on their first activation and we denote by $a^*$ the path that the network follows, i.e., $a^*= \{ v_1^*, \dots, v_N^* \}$ with $v_1^*$ the first node that activates and $v_N^*$ the last.
 Let $\mathcal{E}(a^*)$ denote the event that one of the paths in $\mathcal{A}$ occurs.
 We will prove that

 In particular, we will show that if we condition on the event